This topic discusses navigating the different views in Splunk Web.

 About the Splunk bar

 Use the Splunk bar to navigate the views in your Splunk instance.
 It appears on every page in Splunk Enterprise.
 You can use it to switch between apps, manage and edit your Splunk configuration, view system-level messages, and monitor the progress of search jobs.

 The following screenshot shows the Splunk bar in Splunk Home.

 The Splunk bar in another view, such as the Search & Reporting app's Search view, also includes an App menu next to the Splunk logo.

 Click the Splunk logo on the navigation bar to return to Splunk Home from any other view in Splunk Web.

 The Settings menu lists the configuration pages for Knowledge objects, Distributed environment settings, System and licensing, Data, and Authentication settings.
-If you don't see some of these options, you do not have the permissions to view or edit them.
+If you do not see some of these options, you do not have the permissions to view or edit them.

-The User menu here is called "Administrator" because that is the default user name for a new installation.
-You can change this display name by selecting Edit account.
-You can also change the time zone settings, select a default app for this account, and change your password.
-The User menu is also where you Logout of Splunk.
+Use the Account menu to edit your account settings or log out of this Splunk installation.
+The Account menu is called "Administrator" because that is the default user name for a new installation.
+You can change this display name by selecting Edit account and changing the Full name.
+Other settings you can edit include: the time zone settings, the default app for this account, and the account's password.

-All system-level error messages are listed here.
-You see a notification (in red) when there is a new message to review.
+All system-level error messages are listed on the Messages menu.
+When there is a new message to review, a notification appears as a count next to the Messages menu.
 Click the X to remove the message.

 The Activity menu lists shortcuts to the Jobs, Triggered alerts, and System Activity views.